-- 29. Set the BOP to current limit by sending CAL:CPR MAX.
+- 29.Set the BOP to current limit by sending CAL:CPR MAX.
 Continue to measure the output of the BOP. - 30.
 Send the command CAL:DATA -10 to decrease the voltage across the sense resistor until the output voltage measured is within, or close to, the tolerance specified in Table 3-2 for CURRENT LIMIT ADJUST.
 Send the command CAL:DATA 1 to increase the voltage or CAL:DATA -1 to decrease the voltage as necessary until the measured value is within the tolerance specified in Table 3-1 for CURRENT LIMIT ADJUST. - 31.
 Save the calibration levels by sending CAL: SAVE 2/21/2015.
 The 9 characters at the end are optional and are the calibration date of the power supply.
-The date entered in this manner is reported in the idn? query.
+The date entered in this manner is reported in the \idn? query.
 This can be prove useful for checking calibration dates when periodic calibration is imposed by system or quality requirements.

-3.2.2 CALIBRATION OF BIT 802E INTERFACE CARD USING THE VISA DRIVER SOFT PANEL
+3.2.2 CALIBRATION USING IVI DRIVER

-Calibration of the BIT 802E card installed in the BOP is performed using SCPI commands implemented through the Instrument driver.
-The driver provides a graphical interface with informational displays and prompts which lead you through the calibration of the BIT 802E card.
-This VISA compliant driver works with many GPIB cards from suppliers like National Instruments and Hewlett-Packard.
+Calibration of the BOP with BIT 802E installed (BOP-BIT) is performed using SCPI commands implemented through the Instrument driver.
+The driver provides a graphical interface with informational displays and prompts which lead you through the calibration of the Power Supply.